Aardwolf-Social/aardwolf/Hackers-Guide-to-Aardwolf/README.md

 - [ ] 3.
 Tying languages to Templates.
 The templates will not look right, without text ;).... to be fair, Banjo should probably put filler text in -.-
 - [ ] 4.
 UI Development.
 Clean up the existing templates, flesh out ones that haven't been created yet.
 [Issue #29](https://github.com/BanjoFox/aardwolf/issues/29) tracks most of the progress (unlikely), and there is a separate repo for [UI-hacking](https://github.com/BanjoFox/aardwolf-interface).
 - [ ] 5.
 Data flow diagrams.
 How does data move through the application?
 This will help to visualize connections between code segments.
 - [ ] 6.
-API to connect the front-end to the back-end (probably JSON?)
+API to connect the front-end to the back-end
 - [ ] 7.
 Implementing more I/O to create a shoutbox-like demo for the live server.
 - [ ] 8.
 Implement more of the "Mastodon Protocol".